kubos/kubos/docs/services/comms-framework.rst

 Once a message is received, a message handler thread is spawned.
-This message handler examines the destination port embedded in the message's UDP packet header to determine the internal message destination and then makes a HTTP POST to the appropriate service.
+This message handler examines the destination port embedded in the message's UDP packet header to determine the internal message destination and then makes an HTTP POST to the appropriate service.
 The handler then waits for a response (within a specified timeout duration), wraps the response in a UDP packet, and then sends the packet to the communications device for transmission.
 Once this transaction has completed, the message handler thread exits.